Christian Leopold von Buch: German and Italian explorations

 He began writing on geological topics early in life.
 His Versuch einer mineralogischen Beschreibung von Landeck (Breslau, 1797) was translated into French (Paris, 1805), and into English as Attempt at a Mineralogical Description of Landeck (Edinburgh, 1810).
 In 1802 he published Entwurf einer geognostischen Beschreibung von Schlesien ("The Geognosy of Silesia"), which became the first volume of his Geognostische Beobachtungen auf Reisen durch Deutschland und Italien ("Geognistic Observations while Travelling through Germany and Italy", see below).
 He was at this time a zealous upholder of the Neptunian theory of Werner, with some modifications.
 In 1797, he met Humboldt at Salzburg, and with him explored the geological formations of Styria, and the adjoining Alps.
 In the spring of 1798, Buch extended his excursions into Italy, where his faith in the Neptunian theory was shaken.
 In his early works, he had advocated the aqueous origin of basaltic and other formations, but now he saw cause to abandon Werner's theory, and to recognize the volcanic origin of the basalts.

 He saw Vesuvius for the first time in 1799.
 Later, in 1805, he had the opportunity, along with Humboldt and Gay Lussac, of witnessing its actual eruption.
 It was a remarkable eruption, and supplied Buch with data for refuting many erroneous ideas then entertained regarding volcanoes.
 In 1802 he examined the extinct volcanoes of Auvergne in the south of France.
 The aspect of the Puy de Dôme, with its cone of trachyte and its strata of basaltic lava, induced him to abandon as untenable the doctrines of Werner on the formation of these rocks.
 The results of all these geological travels were given to the world in the two volumes of his Geognostische Beobachtungen (Berlin, 1802 and 1809).

 Scandinavian explorations

 In 1806, Buch proceeded to Scandinavia and spent two years in examining its physical constitution.
+Among other, he studied the Oslo Graben, a map of which is on the cover of his book.
 This furnished the materials for his work entitled Reise durch Norwegen und Lappland ("Travels in Norway and Lapland", Berlin, 1810).
 He made many important observations on the geography of plants, on climatology and on geology.
 He showed that many of the erratic blocks on the North German plains must have come from Scandinavia.
-He also established the fact that the whole of Sweden is slowly but continuously rising above the level of the sea from Frederikshald to Åbo.
+He also established the fact that the whole of Sweden is slowly but continuously rising above the level of the sea from Frederikshald (Halden) to Åbo (Turku).